 - Understand how to apply the Montessori Method of learning to intercultural contexts within the framework of Christian missions.

 The Montessori educational approach emphasizes independent, student-initiated work, problem solving, mixed-aged groupings, flexible pacing, freedom of movement, and is on the cutting edge of child education.

 There are 4,500 private Montessori schools in the USA and 50,000 International Montessori schools, with 1,000 in Japan alone.

 At BGU students can obtain a minor in Early Childhood Education with an emphasis in Montessori Instruction.
 Through a partnership with a partner institution, the Christian Montessori Training Center (CMTC), credits earned toward the minor in Early Childhood Education are accepted by CMTC toward their Certificate in Montessori Instruction.
 Completion of that certificate requires additional study through the CMTC that does not apply to the 4-year BA program.
 Contact CMTC for additional information email@example.com.

-- Contemporary Issues in Early Childhood Education
+- ECE433 Contemporary Issues in Early Childhood Education (2 cr.)

 Learn More On Your Global Internship

-- Working with children at risk (all sites)
+- Ministry to children at risk

-- Working in Christian preschool programs (all sites)
+- Ministry through Christian preschool programs